 AmSpa also found the medical spa industry is worth $3.97 billion and expected to grow at an 8 percent average annual pace until 2022.

-Among the 15.7 million cosmetic treatments performed last year, Botox (botulinum toxin) and dermal fillers are still the most requested procedures, making up over half of the treatments administered.
+Among the 15.7 million cosmetic treatments performed last year, Botox (botulinum toxin) and dermal fillers are still the most requested procedures, making up over half of the cosmetic procedures administered.

 What is more interesting is aesthetic procedures are becoming more common and accepted by men.
 They are requesting laser procedures to tighten and tone problem areas, as well as relax wrinkles with Botox and dermal fillers.
 In the past eight years, Botox for men has increased by 27 percent.